T3kton/docker/README.rst

 NOTE: the docker container version of contractor does not include an instance of subcontractor, nor is it fully configured for supplying static files for some types of deployments.
-This is really intended for developing/testing against the API and/or looking into contractor.
+This is really intended for developing/testing against the API and/or previewing contractor.
 For more information see: https://t3kton.github.io/contractor/Docker.html